Periodontal Care in Sierra Vista, AZ

 • Replace Defective Restorations: Replace old dental prostheses that trap plaque and irritate gums.

-• See Our Sierra Vista Dentist: Visit twice yearly for cleanings and periodontal evaluations.
+• See Our Sierra Vista Dentist: Visit twice yearly for cleanings and periodontal evaluations to avoid poor oral health issues, such as lost gum tissue or gum diseases, or the need for surgical treatments like pocket reduction surgery.

 Frequently Asked Questions